Hashen110/IJSE_SEM_4_ASSIGNMENT_1/docs/PROJECT_DESIGN.md

 - Process
   - Get all orders and return as a list of `Order`

+### Search
+- Command - `python main.py order search`
+- Input
+  - Limit (optional)
+  - Keyword
+- Output
+  - `Order` list
+- Process
+  - Search orders by given keyword.
+Keyword will search in every field and return as a list of `Order`

 ### Update
 - Command - `python main.py order update`
 - Input